emily-wade/dataHandling/README.md

 If you have python installed:
 1. Clone this repo and navigate to it in cmd
-2. Install requirements.txt: run `pip install -r requirements.txt`
+2. Install requirements.txt: run `python -m pip install -r requirements.txt`
 3. You should now to be able to run the .py scripts in this repo.
 There are 2 ways to do this:
     a.
 Inside the dataHandlingFunctions.py you can run the entire script then at the bottom call the functions you wish to use
     b.
 Create a separate python file inside the same folder and run `from dataHandlingFunctions import <functionName>` to import the function you wish to use.
 Then you can call the functions in this file.